adamdecaf/pickling-migration-test/README.md

 - [x] Delete Tests
   - [x] Deleting a method from a model should allow us to continue reading.
 - [ ] Option Tests
-  - [ ] Reading a model that has an Option[T] should give None if the field doesn't exist.
+  - [ ] Reading a model that has an Option[T] should give None if the field doesn't exist. (even without default params)

 ## Learn More